jachymb/quantum-computer/README.md

 The code is designed as a re-usable and extensible OOP/lazy-evaluation library.

-I guess it could be used for educational purposes, idk?
+I guess it could be used for educational purposes, or something?

 The Deutsch-Jozsa quantum circuit:
 ![Circuit diagram](https://upload.wikimedia.org/wikipedia/commons/b/b5/Deutsch-Jozsa-algorithm-quantum-circuit.png)